karl-johan-grahn/helm-registry/README.md

 For a production environment, consider the following:
 * Can an existing Helm registry be used?
 * Which Kubernetes versions should be supported?
-    * To ensure backwards compatibility:
-        * Run `kubeval` chart across all versions
-        * Install chart on `kind` cluster across all versions
 * Customize liveness and readiness endpoints:
     * When creating a chart, Helm points the `livenessProbe` and `readinessProbe` to `/` by default in `deployment.yaml`